Minnesota Criminal Law — Defending Prostitution Charges

 Examples of harassment of sex workers

-Another example was a client who was an exotic dancer, or stripper, in a bar where police were present undercover in an effort to find violations by the unwelcome bar owner.
-Police observed a bar customer grab our dancer-client’s breast — a violation of norms in strip bars.
+Another example was a client who was an exotic dancer, or stripper, in a bar.
+Undercover police were present looking for violations by the unwelcome bar owner.
+Police observe a bar customer grab our dancer-client’s breast — a violation of norms in strip bars.
 (No touching the dancers.)

 Breaking Free is a local non-profit that helps people engaged in prostitution get out of it.